National Action Plan for Climate Change: National Mission on Strategic Knowledge for Climate Change

 This sub-mission involves formation of knowledge networks among the existing knowledge institutions involved in research and development relating to climate science and facilitating data sharing and exchange through a suitable policy framework and institutional support.

 Drawbacks

 As per news reports, the council heading NAPCC has no accountability.
-There is not much information available in public domain regarding the meetings help or the decisions taken in them.
+There is not much information available in public domain regarding the meetings held or the decisions taken in them.
 In total 10 ministries are involved in implementation and they took 6 years just to approve the 8 missions.
+In the period between 2008 and 2014, the Prime Minister's Council on Climate Change (PMCCC) held eight meetings to further develop the eight subsidiary missions within the NAPCC framework.
+Following Modi entering power in May 2014, the council had only gathered once to discuss the national climate action with the PM in November that year, with no additional meeting arranged ever since.
+Furthermore, PMCCC only has six full-time staff since 2015, with three of them being scientists responsible for conducting the analysis needed.